ttahelenius/ai-proxy-telegram-bot/README.md

 * Conversation history: by replying to the bot's message (any of them), the reply as well as all previous replied to messages, will constitute message history that the bot will be aware of.
   > :information_source:
-    The history only exists for the lifetime of the instance: bot messages sent beforehand will be ignored if replied to.
+    The history only exists for the lifetime of the instance (bot messages sent beforehand will be ignored if replied to), **unless** relevant `ChatIDFilterForPersistentHistory` parameter has been configured.
 Each model has its own noninterchangeable history.

   > :warning: The previous messages may contribute to the token count in the AI, increasing the
     costs for premium AI services.